Skip to main content

 2 mentions Positive Neutral Negative

-The story unfolds gradually, introducing a quirky narrative about intelligent sea life resisting human invaders mid-game, which adds light but meaningful context to the overall experience.
+The story gradually unfolds mid-game, introducing a quirky narrative about intelligent sea creatures resisting human invaders, adding light but engaging context to the experience.

 • “Mid-game, some narrative elements emerge, revealing a quirky backstory about intelligent sea life fighting off human invaders.”